 If you want to achieve Financial Independence it is going to take you many years and a lot of focused effort.
 If you try for 9 months and then give up because you haven't done it yet then you are never going to get there!

 If you want to build a successful business and you only give yourself 9 months before you give up then you are probably never going to get there.
 It took me 2 years before I landed my first really good client and started to make decent money.
-It took me a LOT, LOT, LOT longer to build it into the PopUp we know today!
-PopUp Business School has been going 8 years now and the first 2 years were pretty lean!
+It took me a LOT, LOT, LOT longer to build it into the Rebel we know today!
+Rebel Business School has been going 8 years now and the first 2 years were pretty lean!

 As you think through what you want to achieve this year have in mind that some of your goals are going to require you to work consistently over multiple years to get there.
 Behind every over night success is normally 5 - 10 year of hard work!